 Sven Nordin plays a Norwegian detective tackling cross-border cases and personal demons.
 Based on Jørn Lier Horst’s novels, this Scandi noir blends procedural grit with emotional depth.

 A BAFTA-winning police drama set in northern England, known for its documentary-style realism and moral ambiguity.
-A precursor to The Bill and Line of Duty, it starred Katy Cavanagh and John Henshaw.
+A precursor to Line of Duty, it starred Katy Cavanagh and John Henshaw.

 Set in 1970s London, this Cold War spy thriller follows MI5 agents hunting a Soviet mole.
 Created by Toby Whithouse and starring Tom Hughes, it’s a stylish, cerebral drama with period flair.